mylinh130425/KTLT_K23416_Group2/project/doc/GitWorkflow.md

 Second, they need to notify the project maintainer that they want to merge their feature into the official codebase.
 Bitbucket provides a “pull request” button that leads to a form asking you to specify which branch you want to merge into the official repository.
 Typically, you’ll want to integrate your feature branch into the upstream remote’s main branch.

 Summary
 To recap, the Forking Workflow is commonly used in public open-source projects.
 Forking is a git clone operation executed on a server copy of a projects repo.
 A Forking Workflow is often used in conjunction with a Git hosting service like Bitbucket.
-A high-level example of a Forking Workflow is:

-1. You want to contribute to an open source library hosted at bitbucket.org/userA/open-project

-2. Using Bitbucket you create a fork of the repo to bitbucket.org/YourName/open-project

-3. On your local system you execute git clone on https://bitbucket.org/YourName/open-project to get a local copy of the repo

-4. You create a new feature branch in your local repo

-5. Work is done to complete the new feature and git commit is executed to save the changes

-6. You then push the new feature branch to your remote forked repo

-7. Using Bitbucket you open up a pull request for the new branch against the original repo at bitbucket.org/userA/open-project

 The Forking Workflow helps a maintainer of a project open up the repository to contributions from any developer without having to manually manage authorization settings for each individual contributor.
 This gives the maintainer more of a "pull" style workflow.
 Most commonly used in open-source projects, the Forking Workflow can also be applied to private business workflows to give more authoritative control over what is merged into a release.
 This can be useful in teams that have Deploy Managers or strict release cycles.